beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/README.md

 - Number of Epochs for training of model: We set the number of epochs to be 50, but the eval/loss was plateauing near about 35 epochs.
 The training paramters graph can be [seen here](https://wandb.ai/akshatshaw-iitr/huggingface/reports/FineTuning-mistral-model--Vmlldzo3NDk2ODQ3?accessToken=sp6lqo5qjh405qm3zuo1jhr2wnmdqqvaj03ejxyz4txoj8pweileedlh3kxk33vm)

-# Installation
-To set up the Chatbot Interviewer, follow these steps:

 ## Dataset Collection and Model Fine-Tuning

 The datasets are stored on Huggingface Hub [HF_Dataset](AgamP/techshila_ml) and Github Repo dataset [Refer this](https://github.com/OmdenaAI/omdena-hyderabad-Chatbot-for-interview.git)